 Fluid Intake and Dietary Factors and the Risk of Incident Kidney Stones

-The authors make an exciting conclusion in the research paper, Fluid Intake and Dietary Factors and the Risk of Incident Kidney Stones in U.K. Biobank: A Population-based Prospective Cohort Study.
+The authors’ research paper, Fluid Intake, and Dietary Factors and the Risk of Incident Kidney Stones in U.K. Biobank: A Population-based Prospective Cohort Study, makes an exciting conclusion.

 This research paper studied how fluid intake and diet affect the risk of developing kidney stones for the first time.
 Using data from the U.K. Biobank, the study found that for every extra 200ml drink consumed daily, the risk of kidney stones decreased by 13%.
 Drinking more tea, coffee, and even alcohol and eating more fruits and foods high in fiber can reduce the chances of getting kidney stones.
 Conversely, consuming more meat and adding salt to food can increase this risk.